 Gear sales have gone topsy-turvy since the crisis began, with some sectors up and others disastrously down.
-But through it all, bikes have soared
+But through it all, bikes have soared.

 The sales numbers coming out of the pandemic thus far paint a picture of unpredictable, if short-lived, demand.
 In the first few weeks, dehydrated meals—the kind backpackers carry to lighten their loads—seemed to be worth their weight in gold.
 Companies like Mountain House, Backpacker’s Pantry, and dozens of others saw sales spike, sometimes as much as 1,000 percent, out of nowhere.

-“Our sales were up 10 times in March,” says David Koorits, co-founder of Good To-Go, a dehydrated meal brand in Maine that has a devoted following among outdoor enthusiasts.
+“Our sales were up ten times in March,” said David Koorits, co-founder of Good To-Go, a dehydrated meal brand in Maine that has a devoted following among outdoor enthusiasts.
 “We saw an initial surge right after states started locking down.
 Some people were ordering as many as 100 or 200 meals at a time.
 We’ve seen that occasionally for big expeditions and trips, but never individuals ordering that quantity before.”

 As spring wore on, however, sales at Good To-Go and other dehydrated meal companies slowly settled back to normal.
 Food shortages were not imminent, people seemed to realize.
 Demand for other outdoor survival products spiked in similar fashion, but almost universally those frenzies followed the same pattern—short, punctuated bursts of activity, declining interest, and an eventual return to baseline.

-“Emergency rationing behavior led to a surge in demand for portable power devices,” such as those you might take backpacking, says Dirk Sorenson, executive director and sports industry analyst for the NPD Group, a market research firm in New York.
+“Emergency rationing behavior led to a surge in demand for portable power devices,” such as those you might take backpacking, said Dirk Sorenson, executive director and sports industry analyst for the NPD Group, a market research firm in New York.
 “That was pretty short-lived, though.
 After a couple weeks, people returned to normal purchasing behavior.”

 Independent retailers saw interesting jumps in product movement, too.
 Charlie Wise, owner of The Mountaineer in Keene Valley, New York, says his shop—which closed from March 16 to May 15 but continued selling products online—saw a spike in purchases of books and maps.

-“People were sheltering in place and wanting to venture out,” he says.
+“People were sheltering in place and wanting to venture out,” he said.
 “If they couldn’t do it with their bodies, they wanted to do it with their minds, through books.
 We harnessed that demand.
 We rolled out a book campaign with staff picks, just to keep people connected to the store.”

 Through all the changes in brand and retailer sales, however, one category has risen consistently across the board since the pandemic began: bicycles.

-“The biggest surprise to me has been the durability of the demand for bikes,” says Sorenson.
+“The biggest surprise to me has been the durability of the demand for bikes,” said Sorenson.
 “It’s remarkable that it hasn’t been satisfied yet.
 This pattern of consumer desire for bicycles has been very long, and people haven’t met the need in aggregate across the U.S., even after months.”

 Recent numbers published by the NPD Group confirm the point.
 In March, U.S. bike sales rose across virtually every category, with commuter and fitness bikes increasing 66 percent, leisure bikes increasing 121 percent, children’s bikes increasing 59 percent, and electric bikes increasing 85 percent.
 Independent bike shops also saw repair orders rise by 20 percent overall.
 In the months since, the numbers have remained just as strong.